chess-centre/platform/README.md

 cd chess-centre-app
-yarn install          # install dependencies amplify env pull dev  # pull the Amplify dev environment and generate aws-exports.js yarn start            # start the local dev server which will run at http://localhost:3000
+yarn install          # install dependencies amplify env pull dev  # pull the Amplify dev environment and generate aws-exports.js yarn start            # start the local dev server which is running at http://localhost:3000
 ```

 The front-end app uses `create-react-app` and `tailwindcss`.
 The backend is entirely serverless using AWS.